Symplectic fillings of unit cotangent bundles of spheres and applications: Abstract

 \section{Abstract}

-We prove the uniqueness, up to diffeomorphism, of symplectically aspherical fillings of the unit cotangent bundle of the $3$-sphere $S^3$ under a certain topological assumption, which Stein fillings automatically satisfy.
-In the course of the proof, we show that any symplectically aspherical filling of the unit cotangent bundle of the $n$-sphere $S^n$ ($n \geq 3$) is simply-connected.
+We prove the uniqueness, up to diffeomorphism, of symplectically aspherical fillings of the unit cotangent bundle of odd-dimensional spheres.
 As applications, we first show the non-existence of exact symplectic cobordisms between some $5$-dimensional Brieskorn manifolds.
 We also determine the diffeomorphism types of closed symplectic $6$-manifolds with certain codimension $2$ symplectic submanifolds.